 Recently, I’ve been exploring how to leverage intelligent agents to streamline the discovery and organization of real-world AI use cases from across the web.
-This experimentation led me to develop AIUseCaseHub.com, a platform that employs a sophisticated multi-agent backend powered by Azure AI Foundry for finding and scraping cases online.
-In this article, I’d like to share some insights into how the agentic scraping process works, along with practical advice on building similar cloud-based projects through strategic use of Azure technologies and prompt engineering.
+This experimentation led me to develop AIUseCaseHub.com, a platform that employs a multi-agent backend powered by Azure AI Foundry for finding and scraping cases online.
+In this article, I’d like to share some insights into how the agentic scraping process works.
+And I’ll provide some practical advice on building similar cloud-based projects through strategic use of Azure technologies and prompt engineering.

 Intro: What is AIUseCaseHub.com?